Mathematics

 The minor in Statistics requires the following six courses:

-Subject to approval for content and level of the course, a student may take one of the Statistics electives outside of the department.
-One such course is ECON-5554 Data Analysis.
+Subject to approval for content and level of the course by the Director of Undergraduate Studies, a student may take one of the Statistics electives outside of the department.

-A Statistics minor must take a minimum of three 2000+ level Statistics courses within the department, regardless of transfer credit or study abroad.
+A Statistics minor must take a minimum of two 2000+ level Statistics courses within the department, regardless of transfer credit or study abroad.

 Students majoring in Mathematics (A.B. or B.S.) are not eligible to pursue the minor in Statistics.